justym/spotify-timer/README.md

 # spotify-timer
-Dead simply sleep timer for spotify
+Dead simple sleep timer for spotify

 # Why
 I just wanted to use sleep timer from cli